pachyderm/pachyderm/doc/examples/jupyter_notebook/readme.md

 ![alt tag](jupyter1.png)

+You can explore these in the Jupyter file browser and any notebooks created will have access to the data in these repos.

 5) Open the `/pfs/out` location in the Jupyter file browser, then select `Python 2` under `New` in the upper right hand corner of Jupyter to create a new Jupyter notebook.
 You can then explore, manipulate, and visualize PFS data to your heart's content.
 See [our example notebook](investigate-unexpected-sales.ipynb) for some inspiration.

 ![alt tag](jupyter2.png)